EkfrazoMohammed/Hunger-s-Point/README.md

 ## License

-This project is licensed under the [Ekfrazo](https://ekfrazo.com/).
-Visit [Ekfrazo Technologies](https://ekfrazo.com/) for more information.
+This project is licensed under the [Ekfrazo Technologies](https://ekfrazo.com/).

 ## Contact